SolidLabResearch/WhatsInAPod/content/conclusion.md

 Stopgaps that are being created to address them unfortunately only prolong unsustainable practices, as many issues are simply inherent to the implicit semantics within ad-hoc APIs.
-Proposals typically focus on making API semantics explicit [](cite:citesAsPotentialSolution TypeIndexes,ShapeTrees), yet they inevitably inherit the abstraction's mismatches when it comes to aspects such as trust and provenance.
+Proposals typically focus on [making API semantics explicit](cite:citesAsPotentialSolution TypeIndexes,ShapeTrees), yet they inevitably inherit the abstraction's mismatches when it comes to aspects such as trust and provenance.
 This is why we instead suggest pushing the vision forward